dfunani/software_design/README.md

 ### 4. Factory Pattern - Pizza Shop

 Example: A Pizza Shop offers various types of pizzas, such as *Pepperoni*, *Margherita*, and *Hawaiian*.
 Each pizza has its own specific ingredients and preparation method.
 The Factory Pattern provides a way to create different pizza objects without exposing their creation logic.

+### 5. Singleton Pattern - Logging System

+In a logging system, it's often desirable to have only one instance of a logger class to ensure consistent logging behavior across the application.
+The Singleton Pattern guarantees that there's only one instance of the logger, preventing potential conflicts and ensuring that all log messages are handled in the same way.